 “Rationing” has been used as a scare tactic by the right, but it is an inevitable component of nationalized health care.

 At the relatively benign end of the scale, it means doctors and hospitals are not reimbursed for using the most expensive version of a drug, incentivizing them to prescribe cheaper alternatives.

-But the more you want to cut cost, the more you get into intimate and even live-and-death decisions.
+But the more you want to cut costs, the more you get into intimate and even life-and-death decisions.
 Should patients be able to go to any doctor and any hospital?
-Should expensive and experimental treatments be reimbursed when they haven’t yet proved to be life-saving?
+Should expensive and experimental treatments be reimbursed when they haven’t yet proven to be life-saving?
 Do Democrats want a future Republican administration to make those decisions for 327 million Americans?